terdelyi/terdelyicouk/content/posts/if-it-looks-like-a-duck-weak-and-strong-typing.md

 JavaScript was originally never intended to be a programming language, certainly not for large applications.
 It was born as LiveScript, a scripting language thanks to a collaboration between Netscape and Sun Microsystems to embed Java into Netscape Navigator in 1995.
-The reason for its later renaming was the similar syntax to Java.
-When the legendary browser wars began between Netscape and Microsoft, the latter reversed engineered Navigator's interpreter to create their own implementation and they named it JScript.
+That's also the reason for its later renaming, because it's syntax was similar to Java.
+When the legendary browser wars began between Netscape and Microsoft, the latter reverse-engineered Navigator's JS interpreter to create their own implementation which they named JScript.
 A year later, Netscape submitted JavaScript to ECMA International, an organisation founded to standardise computer systems.
-The reason was to create a standard specification that all browser vendors could adopt which led to the official release of the first [ECMAScript specification](https://www.ecma-international.org/publications-and-standards/standards/ecma-262/) in June 1997.
+The intention was to create a standard specification that all browser vendors could adopt which led to the official release of the first [ECMAScript specification](https://www.ecma-international.org/publications-and-standards/standards/ecma-262/) in June 1997.
 JavaScript in the beginning was designed to only run small scripts as it didn't really have structuring concepts you would normally find in programming languages.
 That made it very difficult to build reliable large-scale applications.